graphops/docs/docs/graphcast/design-principles.md

 #### Subgraph Upgrade Pre-sync

 The subgraph upgrade pre-sync feature provides a way for Subgraph Developers to signal when they plan on releasing a new subgraph version, thereby allowing Indexers to start syncing the subgraph in advance.
-If the Radio operator has set up the notification system, they will get notified whenever a new subgraph upgrade intent message is received.

-If the `INDEXER_MANAGEMEN_SERVER_ENDPOINT` configuration variable has been set, the Radio will send a request to the Indexer Agent to start offchain syncing the new Subgraph deployment.
+You can learn more about the feature [here](https://docs.graphops.xyz/graphcast/radios/subgraph-radio/subgraph_upgrade).